apollo

 0

-Do not use OXICONAZOLE if you are allergic to any component present in it.
-If you are pregnant or a nursing mother, it is advised to consult a doctor before using the OXICONAZOLE.
-OXICONAZOLE is not recommended for children below 12 years to treat athlete's foot or jock itch but may be used in children above two years to treat ringworm if prescribed by a doctor.
-If you have allergies to preservatives, foods or dyes, inform your doctor before taking OXICONAZOLE.
+Do not use Oxiconazole if you are allergic to any component present in it.
+If you are pregnant or a nursing mother, you are advised to consult a doctor before using the Oxiconazole.
+Oxiconazole is not recommended for children below 12 years to treat athlete's foot or jock itch but may be used in children above two years to treat ringworm if prescribed by a doctor.
+If you have allergies to preservatives, foods or dyes, inform your doctor before taking Oxiconazole.

 Medicinal Benefits